orchestral/docs/2.0/components/extension/usage.md

 		]
 	}

-> You can add multiple service provider on a single extension.
+> You can add multiple service provider on a single extension but do avoid using `$this->app->booting()` inside the service providers as this would be ignored.

 ### Autoloading Files {#autoloading-files}